marchup-net/marchup-test/DEV_PROCESS.md

 ** Before the first pull request
 ** Install aws CLI.
 Refer to https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html ** Run “aws configure” with AWS Access Key ID and Secret Access Key given by project lead.
 Set default region to us-west-2 and default output format to json
-** aws codecommit create-pull-request --title "New Feature" --description "Adding a new feature required for FEATURE_DESCRIPTION" --targets repositoryName=marchup-test,sourceReference=new-feature-branch,destinationReference=devel
+** aws codecommit create-pull-request --title "New Feature" --description "Adding a new feature required for FEATURE_DESCRIPTION" --targets '{"repositoryName":"marchup-test", "sourceReference":"new-feature-branch", "destinationReference":"devel"}'
 ** The project lead will review and approve the code for merge into devel